Mhdi-kr/openstreamdeck/README.md

 After uploading the firmware, make sure your pull-up resistor push buttons work correctly.

 ![breadboard diagram for arduino lenardo and push buttons](./static/diagram.png)

+### Integration with OBS studio

+For now, we can use OBS hotkey prefrences to match out boards keyboard instructions to invoke our desired action upon keypress events.

 ## TODOs and vision for this project
 In the future I will spend time implementing the following features: